baileyferrari/src/visual_analytics_powered_by_snowflake_and_tableau_final/visual_analytics_powered_by_snowflake_and_tableau.md

       v:RIDER.PAYMENT.CC_NUM::string) payment_num
   from vhol_trips;

--- avg trip duration
+-- Avg trip duration
 select date_trunc('hour', starttime) as "date", count(*) as "num trips", avg(duration)/60 as "avg duration (mins)" from vhol_trips_vw group by 1 order by 1;

---trips by day
+-- Trips by day
 select
     dayname(starttime) as "day of week",
     count(*) as "num trips"